 - I think the salad tastes better served immediately, but if you’re prepping this ahead of time, wait to add the avocado until ready to serve.

-As always, I hope you enjoy this southwestern quinoa bowl with avocado and black beans!
+As always, I hope you enjoy this quinoa zesty salad with avocado and black beans!
+If you like the recipe, feel free to rate it and leave a comment.Print

-This refreshing southwest quinoa bowl uses simple ingredients, fresh lime juice, and cilantro to brighten up this summer salad, making it light and flavorful.
+This refreshing zesty quinoa salad uses simple ingredients, fresh lime juice, and cilantro to brighten up this black bean quinoa bowl, making it light and flavorful.

 - ½ cup uncooked quinoa, rinsed